 The Council has also made available to Ascent Housing LLP a £20 million loan to be utilised over four years.
-In 2012/13, Ascent Housing LLP received the first payment of £3 million; further payments of £12 million in 2013/14 and £5 million in 2014/15 are anticipated.
+In 2012/13, Ascent Housing LLP received the first payment of £3 million; a further payment of £2.5 million was drawn in 2013/14.
+Further commitments over the next financial year amount to £14.5 million.